 Green Card for Refugees

-The U.S. government will also offer refugee status to those who are in fear of or have experienced persecution within their country of origin based on religion, nationality, race, political beliefs, or membership in a certain social group.
+The U.S. government will also offer refugee status to those who are in fear of or have experienced persecution in their home country based on religion, nationality, race, political beliefs, or membership in a certain social group.
 Green cards can be issued to refugees after they have been in the U.S. for one year.

 Green Card Removal Proceedings

 If someone who has lived in the U.S. for more than ten years, has good moral character, and who has a spouse or children that are U.S. citizens can show that he or she would face “extraordinary and exceptionally undue hardship” if being forced back to his or her home country, then that person can request permanent residence from the judge.
 Such a request cannot start the application process; it is rather an immediate request being made to stop the removal proceeding.
 If you are facing this issue, it is best to hire a qualified immigration attorney who can assist you during this time.

 If you need help finding an immigration attorney and learning more about the differences and similarities between green card and citizenship, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.